nachtfunke/helloyes/src/posts/4/parameters-in-includes-with-nunjucks-macros.md

 ## This is a big deal.

 The moment I realized that this was possible, I felt like a big block was finally lifted.
 A big reason for why, even as someone who just writes presentational, vanilla JavaScript, frameworks like React or Vue look appealing to me is the idea of the Encapsulated piece of Markup that can be abstracted and reused.
 Nunjucks macros in eleventy are giving me this experience.
+And there even are examples of libraries using this technique to provide their authors with encapsulated, reusable chunks of markups, like for example the [gov.uk Design System](https://design-system.service.gov.uk/components/)<sup>[1](#footnotes)</sup>.

 ## A more complex, eleventy-ish example